sidmund/tapeworm/README.md

 Note that files are downloaded to the directory where `tapeworm` was invoked, *unless* yt-dlp.conf specifies differently in e.g. the `-P` or `-o` option.

-Also note that if you want to use the tagging feature, the `YT_DLP_OUTPUT_DIR` in `lib.conf` should match the path where yt-dlp downloads to.
+Also note that if you want to use the tagging/depositing feature, the `YT_DLP_OUTPUT_DIR` in `lib.conf` should match the path where yt-dlp downloads to.

 ### Examples